 The online landscape has its pros and cons.
-While it has become tremendously easy to keep in touch and keep tabs on the ones you care about, there is a downside to the same too.
+While it has become tremendously easy to keep in touch and keep tabs on the ones you care about, there is a downside to it too.
 With the ease in being a part of each other’s lives online, the problem of cyberstalking has become a menace lately.
 What is cyberstalking?
 We can tell you.

 Cyberstalking is one of those.
-In case you want to know how to prevent cyberstalking from happening to you and how do you protect yourself from cyberstalkers in case it does happen, this is a MUST-READ article for you.
+In case you want to know how to prevent cyberstalking from happening to you, and how do you protect yourself from cyberstalkers in case it does happen, this is a MUST-READ article for you.

 What Is Cyberstalking?